-Practice Guide) references case law without drawing any conclusions and states that it will determine privity on a case-by-case basis.
+With regard to the definition of RPI, the Office, in 77 Fed.
+Reg. at 6870 (Proposed Practice Guide) references case law without drawing any conclusions, and states that it will determine privity on a case-by-case basis.
 While we understand that these concepts are not defined in the AIA, AIPLA suggests that the Office provide additional guidance regarding the identification of real parties in interest in post-issuance proceedings, especially since the RPI identification requirement is part of the current inter partes reexamination provisions which the Office has been implementing for some time.
 Thus, the relevant considerations should be the same.

-Proposed § 42.102 - Time for filing.
+Proposed § 42.202 - Time for filing.

-Section 42.102(b) provides that the Director "may impose a limit on the number of inter partes reviews that may be instituted during each of the first four one-year periods" that the new procedure is in effect.
-AIPLA submits that Section 42.102 should clarify what happens to submitted petitions after the permitted number of reviews is reached.
-For example, Section 42.102 should clarify whether the Office will take steps to protect petitioners, whose case will not be considered on the merits due to the limit on the number of reviews, from being identified to the patentee and/or the public.
+Section 42.202(b) provides that the Director "may impose a limit on the number of post-grant reviews that may be instituted during each of the first four one-year periods" that the new procedure is in effect.
+AIPLA submits that Section 42.202 should clarify what happens to submitted petitions after the permitted number of reviews is reached.
+For example, Section 42.202 should clarify whether the Office will take steps to protect petitioners whose case will not be considered on the merits due to the limit on the number of reviews, from being identified to the patentee and/or the public.
 To assist in this, the Office should post publicly, on a rolling basis, the number of petitions filed and granted since the beginning of that particular fiscal year, as well as the then-existing number limit, so that petitioners can gauge whether or not to file.

-Proposed § 42.104 - Content of petition [and fees].
+Proposed § 42.204 - Content of petition [and fees].

-Section 42.104 provides that a petition must provide a statement for each claim challenged, identifying, among other things, the claim being challenged and the specific grounds on which the challenge is based.
+Section 42.204 provides that a petition must provide a statement for each claim challenged, identifying, among other things, the claim being challenged and the specific grounds on which the challenge is based.
 AIPLA is concerned about the large fees that would result from a challenge to a patent with many claims.
 For example, Section 42.15 proposes that fees for challenging a patent with eighty claims will be \$122,400.
 These fees seem inordinately high, especially since the petitioner was not responsible for the large number of claims obtained by the patentee.
-Moreover, some of the fees for IPR (as well as PGR) appear to be set arbitrarily.
+Moreover, some of the fees for PGR (as well as IPR) appear to be set arbitrarily.
 Presuming that a petitioner would likely request review for the maximum number of claims that fees have been paid for, it would be logical to assume that the cost per claim would either decrease or remain relatively constant as the number of claims increases.
 However, the chart below illustrates that the proposed fees do not follow any logical progression based on cost per claim.